 - About one month after the training, join us for a two-hour web meeting, where you can ask any follow-up questions that you have had since.

-Here are the new course dates until December 2014 (choose the desired date in the Ticket Information head above):
+The next 2-day training takes place on (choose the desired date in the Ticket Information head above):

 We have a very limited number of seats available, since we want to keep the training groups small, intimate, and productive.
 Sign up now, and make sure you don't miss this opportunity!